 If you find HDR content too dim, you can adjust the Contrast and Gamma to your liking.
-If it is still too dim, increase the Contrast Enhancer setting to your liking.
+If it's still too dim, increase the Contrast Enhancer setting to your liking.

 Good black uniformity.
-With local dimming disabled, there is some clouding across the entire screen.
-With local dimming enabled, most of the screen is pure black, but there is clouding around the test cross.
+With local dimming disabled, there's some clouding across the entire screen.
+With local dimming enabled, most of the screen is pure black, but there's clouding around the test cross.

 Excellent reflection handling, but slightly worse than the Z9D.
-There should be no issues using this TV in a very bright room.
+There should be no issues using the Z9F in a very bright room.
 Interestingly, reflections are smeared horizontally on this screen more than any other TV we've tested.
 This may be a result of the new optical layer, which you can see in the pixels photo here.
-Even bright lights which are far off the the side of the TV can be seen smeared horizontally when the TV is off.
+Even bright lights which are far off the side of the TV can be seen smeared horizontally when the TV is off.

 Outstanding accuracy after calibration.
 White balance and color dE are nearly perfect, and any remaining imperfections are completely imperceptible.
 Gamma is perfectly flat at 2.2, and the color temperature is almost spot on our target of 6500 K. Like pretty much every Sony TV, the most accurate Picture Mode is 'Custom', but most of them are similar.